helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 # Stakeholders

 HIP-74 affects only the MOBILE SubDAO, particularly 5G Hotspot Owners with Radios and users of the MOBILE Network.
-HIP-74 does not impact the IoT Network or IoT Rewards.
+HIP-74 does not impact the IOT Hotspots or IOT Rewards.

 5G Hotspot Owners with Outdoor Radios must meet new Quality Coverage requirements to maximize potential MOBILE Rewards earnings.
 Some Owners may need to modify their Outdoor Radio locations, orientations, or both to optimize for Quality Coverage.
 Additionally, environmental obstacles that are impossible to mitigate may reduce the maximum Rewards a Radio can earn.
 HIP-74 also proposes rewarding deployers among the first to provide quality coverage in a given hex.